jfeust/rails_cookie_consent/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rails_cookie_consent.
+Bug reports and pull requests are welcome on Gitlab at https://gitlab.railsformers.com/railsformers/rails_cookie_consent.

 ## License